 Out of When frame synchronization is lost, an OOF event is recorded.
-If OOF persists, LOF is
+If OOF persists, LOF is declared.

-Frame declared.
-OOF is cleared when frame synchronization is regained.
+Frame OOF is cleared when frame synchronization is regained.

-Pseudo A Pseudo Wire (PW) is a logical entity capable of the emulation of a native service
+Pseudo A Pseudo Wire (PW) is a logical entity capable of the emulation of a native service (i.e., T1) over alarm in the outgoing direction.
+The RAI signals to the remote end that the local end is unable to indication synchronize framing patterns.

-Wire (i.e.,T1) over a Packet Switched Network (like DOCSIS IP).
+Wire a Packet Switched Network (like DOCSIS IP).